 Looking for important updates that may be of interest to your students?
 We will provide links to helpful Boston College-related news here, especially items relating to admissions, academics and student life.

 Each year, we enjoy hosting visits from community-based organizations focused on college access/readiness.
-This fall, we are excited to welcome back CBOs for one-hour in-person campus tours at 12:00 pm on Tuesdays, Wednesday, and Thursdays from September 21st through November 18th.
-To learn more about these visits, please look for Organization & High School Visits on our Visit page or contact Cindy Cordova, Senior Assistant Director, Office of Undergraduate Admission.
+To learn more about these visits, please look for Organization & High School Visits on our Visit page or contact Kristen Gallant, Senior Assistant Director, Office of Undergraduate Admission.

 While many offices at Boston College work with our students to make the most of their college experience, we want to highlight a few that are well known for the positive difference they make in students' lives.
 Please read more about these difference-makers:

 Your work with students is important to you, your students and their families, and your community.
 It is also important to us.
 From travel and calls to meetings and correspondence throughout the year, our goal is to work with as many of you as we can.

 We hope that this Counselor page, as well as the main websites for both Boston College and the Admission Office, serve as valuable resources for you, but if you have a question that cannot be answered or are just looking to connect with us, we appreciate the opportunity to work with you.

 As with many admission offices across the country, ours is comprised of admission counselors with specific regions.
 Please visit the Find Your Admission Counselor page to find the member of our office who would be your most appropriate point of contact.
 If you have any trouble, you can always call our main office at 617-552-3100 or send us an email.
 Thank you.